Tuskegee Airmen Park

 Pine Lake Park & Playground

-At the shoreline Pine Lake adjacent to Lake Drive is Pine Lake Park & Playground, home of the Splashpad, which is a water spray park.
+At the shoreline of Pine Lake and adjacent to Lake Drive is Pine Lake Park & Playground, home of the Splashpad, which is a water spray park.
 Also located in the park is an extensive playground area comprised of climbers, slides and swings for all ages.
 There are two covered picnic areas with a restroom building nearby.
 From the beach area there is a pathway that traverses the shoreline and leads across the top of the dam and into the Pike Lake Park residential community.
 The lake accommodates boating; canoes and kayaks can often be seen paddling across the serene vista.
 Off street parking is provided by a paved parking area and a sandy lot on the north end of the beach.
 Beach Badges are required from Memorial Day till Labor Day.

 6th Avenue Park